 Schools Other Students Requested Information From:

 Employment is typically pursued available through hospitals, clinics, laboratories, care centers, and private offices.
 Due to the necessity of imaging in its variety of forms, employment is generally available and can be sought at multiple locations.
 Individuals may work extensive hours on their feet and may have a large number of tests and patients to deal with in a given day.
 As a result individuals that can demonstrate stamina and excellent patient communication are favored for employment.
 As noted above, individuals in this field should be prepared to take precautions in order to ensure their safety when while working, including the use of badges that gauge radiation levels.

 Job Growth, Salary and Related Fields

 Job growth is expected to increase over the next decade as the need for more professionals to perform imaging and testing due to the aging population.
+In fact, the BLS estimates some 20,700 radiology tech jobs will be created in the coming decade.
 Newer and cheaper technologies will also allow for more individuals in offices and outpatient centers, creating more employment opportunities.
-The average salary is $55,000 per year for a medical radiologic technologist, varying based on location, experience and education.
+The average salary is $58,960 per year for a medical radiologic technologist, varying based on location, experience and education.